 1. The student’s educational objectives have changed such that repetition of the coursework at SMC is no longer appropriate.

-2. The student has not repeated the coursework at SMC or any other institution.

-3. Coursework to be disregarded is limited to withdrawal ("W") and no credit (“NP”) grades.
+3. Coursework to be disregarded is limited to Withdrawal ("W") No Credit (“NC”), and No Pass (“NP”) grades.
+Withdrawal, No Credit, and No Pass notations earned in the same course cannot be disregarded more than twice from the student record.

 4. The student must have completed a minimum of 36 semester units of 2.0 GPA or a minimum of 24 semester units of 2.5 GPA or a minimum of 15 semester units of 3.0 GPA at an accredited college subsequent to the coursework to be disregarded.
 Units must be consecutive and must have begun anytime after the coursework to be disregarded.
 Any withdrawal ("W"), incomplete (“I”) or no credit (“NP”) grades received during this time-frame will void the petition.